 Residents of the Carthage Public Library District (people who live in the Carthage Elementary School District) and persons who own property within the district support our Library with their property taxes.
-Therefore there is no additional charge to receive a library card.
-The Carthage Public Library also accepts valid library cards from other public libraries in Illinois, and has a reciprocal agreement with the Keokuk Public Library in Iowa.
+There is no additional charge to receive a library card.
+The Carthage Public Library also accepts valid library cards from other public libraries in Illinois.

 Individuals who live in an area that is not served by a

-public library may purchase a card from the Carthage Public Library, or from their nearest IL public library.
+public library may purchase a card from the Carthage Public Library, or from their nearest IL public library, fees vary library to library.
+The current (July 2022-June 2023) cost for a Carthage Card is $147.

 The Library's card catalog is on-line, so you may search our collection, and that of other libraries in our system, over the Internet.
 Through the card catalog, you may log into your personal account by using the barcode number from your library card and setting up a PIN number or password at the library.
 This allows you to see what items are checked out, when they are due, if you owe any fines, and to renew most items on-line.
 You may also place holds on materials that the Carthage Library owns, but which are currently checked out, or on materials owned by other libraries in our system.
 Of course, you may also stop in or call the library and the staff will be happy to renew your items, or place a hold on materials for you.